 “I had been involved with the organization in various capacities for over 10 years and always so proud of being part it.
 I did a little bit of everything,” explains Janine.
 “I got involved in different committees and [city] hearings.
 I always attended the Annual Meeting, made phone calls – all things that members do.”
 And her commitment led to board service and the role of board president a few years back.

-More recently, when she learned that the asset building position was open, she jumped at the opportunity to apply for it, and to serve SCC and the City in another capacity.
+When she learned that the asset building position was open in 2016, she jumped at the opportunity to apply for it, and to serve SCC and the City’s residents and businesses in another capacity.
 Janine brought to her candidacy a master’s degree in instructional design, years of professional experience in designing educational and enrichment programs for adults, and a certificate from the Leadership Development Institute.

 Janine also knew Somerville and the needs of its residents well from her work with the Somerville Council on Aging and SCALE (Somerville Center for Adult Learning Experiences), part of the Somerville Public Schools which provides classes and support services to more than 1,200 adult learners each year.
 Perhaps the most important asset to Janine’s candidacy was her familiarity with, understanding of, and passion for the City and its residents.

 As the Asset Building Specialist, Janine is an indispensable member of the Economic Opportunity Department.
 “I help people see that they have economic opportunity and can build on what they have,” she explains.
 “I do that in large part through the financial education classes that I facilitate.”
 She helps people think about out how to use the money they have now – even if quite limited – to live their best life, and she talks with them about setting goals for the future.